-The Georgia Milestones Biology EOC assessment is primarily a criterion-referenced test designed to provide information about how well a student has mastered the state-adopted content standards within the course.
-Each student will receive one of four Achievement Level designations, depending on how well the student has mastered the course content standards.
-The four Achievement Level designations are Beginning Learner, Developing Learner, Proficient Learner, and Distinguished Learner.
+The Georgia Milestones Biology EOC assessment is primarily a criterion-referenced test designed to provide information about how well a student has mastered the state-adopted content standards that comprise the course.
+Each student will receive one of four proficiency levels, depending on how well the student has mastered the course content standards.
 In addition to criterion-referenced information, the Georgia Milestones measures will also include a limited sample of nationally norm-referenced items to provide a signal of how Georgia students are achieving relative to their peers nationally.
-The norm-referenced information provided is supplementary to the criterion-referenced Achievement Level designation and will not be utilized in any manner other than to serve as a barometer of national comparison.
-Only the criterion-referenced scores and Achievement Level designations will be utilized in the accountability metrics associated with the assessment program (such as student course grades, student growth measures, educator-effectiveness measures, and the CCRPI).
+The norm-referenced information provided is supplementary to the criterion-referenced proficiency designation and will not be utilized in any manner other than to serve as a barometer of national comparison.
+Only the criterion-referenced scores and proficiency designations will be utilized in the accountability metrics associated with the assessment program (such as student course grades, student growth measures, educator effectiveness measures, and the CCRPI).

 The Biology EOC assessment consists of a total of 75 selected-response items, 66 of which are operational items (and contribute to a student's criterion-referenced and/or norm-referenced score) and 9 of which are field test items (newly written items that are being tried out and do not contribute to the student's scores).
-The criterion-referenced score, as well as the Achievement Level designation, is based on 55 items, for a total of 55 points.
+The criterion-referenced score, and proficiency designation, is comprised of 55 items, for a total of 55 points.
 Of the 66 operational items, 20 will be norm-referenced and will provide a national comparison in the form of a national percentile rank.
-Nine of the items have been verified as aligned to the course content standards by Georgia educators and will therefore contribute to the criterion-referenced Achievement Level designation.
+Nine of the items have been verified as

+Georgia Department of Education October 2014 • Page 5 of 27 All rights reserved. aligned to the course content standards by Georgia educators and will therefore contribute to the criterion-referenced proficiency designation.
 The other 11 items will contribute only to the national percentile rank and be provided as supplemental information.
 Only items that are aligned to the state-adopted content standards will be utilized to inform the criterion-referenced score.

 With the inclusion of the norm-referenced items, students may encounter items for which they have not received direct instruction.
-These items will not contribute to the students' criterion-referenced Achievement Level designation; only items that align to the course content standards will contribute to the criterion-referenced score.
+These items will not contribute to the student's criterion-referenced proficiency designation; only items that align to the course content standards will contribute to the criterion-referenced score.
 Students should be instructed to try their best should they ask about an item that is not aligned to the content they have learned as part of the course.

-Description Number of Items Points for CR 1 Score Points for NRT 2 Feedback
+Description Number of Items Points for CR Score Points for NRT Feedback

 CR Selected-Response Items 46 46 0

-NRT Selected-Response Items 20 3 94 20
+NRT Selected-Response Items 20 94 20

 CR Field Test Items 9 0 0

-Total Items/Points 5 75 55 20
+Total Items/Points 75 55 20